lsst-dm/dm_dev_guide/docs/package_docs.rst

 * The Board of Trustees of the Leland Stanford Junior University, through SLAC National Accelerator Laboratory
 * University of Illinois Champaign-Urbana
 * California Institute of Technology

+Contributions from institutions or individuals outside of DM are accepted and the relevant copyright statement should be included in the file if appropriate.
+We do not require copyright assignment to AURA on external code contributions, but be aware that small patches are not generally sufficient to require assertion of copyright by the contributor.

 .. _pkg-doc-license: